 Introduction

-Coconut (Cocos nucifera L.) has emerged as a high-value crop for agroforestry in various regions.
-The coconut tree is a versatile and economically significant crop widely cultivated in tropical regions.
-Often referred to as the "tree of life," it provides a myriad of products that contribute to food security, economic development, and cultural practices (Henrietta et al., 2022).
-The coconut palm can grow up to 30 meters tall and features a smooth, gray trunk topped with a crown of long, pinnate leaves.
-Each tree can produce between 30 to 75 fruits annually, depending on the variety and growing conditions.
-The coconut fruit, botanically classified as a drupe, contains a hard shell that encases the edible endosperm and coconut water, both of which are integral to its culinary and commercial uses (Wikipedia, 2023).
-Coconut trees thrive in humid tropical climates, requiring well-drained soil and ample sunlight.
-They are remarkably resilient, capable of growing in poor sandy soils, and can even tolerate saline conditions, making them ideal for coastal cultivation (Henrietta et al., 2022).
-The cultivation of coconut palms is not only limited to their fruit; various parts of the tree are utilised for different purposes.
-For instance, the husk can be processed into coir fiber, which is used for making ropes, mats, and other products.
-The leaves are often employed in traditional crafts and construction, while the trunk can be used for building materials and furniture (Agricdemy, 2018).
+Coconut (Cocos nucifera L.) is a versatile and economically significant crop widely cultivated in tropical regions.
+Often referred to as the "tree of life," it provides a multitude of products that contribute to food security, economic development, and cultural practices (Henrietta et al., 2022).
+The coconut palm can grow up to 30 meters tall producing between 30 to 75 fruits annually, depending on the variety and growing conditions.
+The fruit, botanically classified as a drupe, contains a hard shell encasing the edible endosperm and coconut water, both of which are commercially valuable (Wikipedia, 2023).
+Coconut trees thrive in humid tropical climates, with well-drained soil and ample sunlight.
+They are r resilient, capable of growing in poor sandy soils, and can even tolerate saline conditions, making them ideal for coastal cultivation (Henrietta et al., 2022).
+Beyond fruit production, various parts of the tree are utilised for different purposes, such as coir fiber for ropes and mats, leaves for traditional crafts, and trunks for construction materials (Agricdemy, 2018).

-The economic potential of coconut cultivation is immense, particularly in countries like Indonesia, the Philippines, and India, where it serves as a primary source of livelihood for millions.
-The coconut industry has seen rapid growth due to the increasing global demand for coconut-based products, including coconut oil, milk, and other derivatives.
-Coconut oil, extracted from the copra (dried coconut flesh), is widely used in cooking, cosmetics, and pharmaceuticals.
-Furthermore, coconut water has gained popularity as a health drink, rich in electrolytes and nutrients, appealing to health-conscious consumers (Kenya Agricultural and Livestock Research Organization, 2021; Henrietta et al., 2022).
-In addition to food products, coconuts have a significant role in traditional medicine and cultural practices.
-In many tropical cultures, coconuts are used in rituals and ceremonies, symbolizing fertility and prosperity.
-The sap from coconut flowers can be fermented into a beverage known as "toddy" or processed into sugar, adding to the tree's value.
-The versatility of the coconut tree extends beyond its fruit; it serves as a source of fuel, building materials, and even bio-products, which are increasingly important in sustainable practices (Loomba and Jothi, 2013).
-The coconut palm's resilience and adaptability make it an excellent crop for smallholder farmers, especially in areas where other crops may struggle.
+The economic potential of coconut cultivation is significant, particularly in countries like Indonesia, the Philippines, and India, where it serves as a primary source of livelihood for millions.
+The global demand for coconut-based products, including coconut oil, milk, and coconut water, has driven industry growth (Kenya Agricultural and Livestock Research Organization, 2021; Henrietta et al., 2022).
+Beyond food production, coconut trees play an essential role in sustainable practices by providing bio-products, fuel, and building materials (Loomba and Jothi, 2013).